catseye/ALPACA/doc/ALPACA.markdown

 #### Representation Declarations ####

-Each representation declaration may be a single ASCII character enclosed in quotes, or it may be a datum tagged with a name.
+Each representation declaration may be a single printable ASCII character enclosed in quotes, or it may be a datum tagged with a name.
 The tag declares the purpose and/or the intended interpretation of the datum.
 The tag may be drawn from a set defined by this specification, or it may be implementation-defined.
 The datum may consist essentially arbitrary data, and may refer to a character, a colour, a graphic image, or anything else.